lmorg/murex/docs/commands/runtime.md

 FIDs.
 This means the output of `runtime --variables` and `runtime --fids` will contain more than just the currently defined variables and running functions.

-### Inspection mode

-Flags prefixed with **inspect** require _murex_ to be started with `-inspect`:

-    $ murex -inspect

-This is to prevent code from inspecting potentially sensitive data under normal operation.

 ## Synonyms